mephisto83/blended-music/README.md

 ## setup blender

-- Add blender to your environment PATH
+- Add a path to your version of blender
+- Update the version if required(default 2.80)